fgheorghe/webtail/README.md

 security mechanism is not reliable, however, placing the server behind an apache proxy and configuring basic authentication would help.

+Tail content is sent to browsers as is, thus it must be HTML escaped.

 Dependencies
 ============